Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 It’s often a week or two before the exam when things finally start to click.

-So if you’re stressing over not improving much for the first several weeks, your efforts are not wasted.
+So if you’re stressing over not improving much in the first several weeks of studying, your efforts are not wasted.
 The bamboo shoots up overnight all at once.
 Keep watering the bamboo.

 (This is one of the mental shifts you learn in Mental Engines, my mini-course on organizing your mental and emotional state for the bar exam.)